§ Terminology Governance Guide

 § Wrap up

 Isn’t the magic word “Criteria” a bit cruel?
 It might snatch average human beings in the heart of their weakness: understanding others.
-Yet “mutual understanding” is needed to be able to formulate suitable criteria.
+Yet “mutual understanding” is needed to formulate suitable criteria.

 § Move forward

 Note that Terminology building is concise and extensive work.
-Beyond the basic terms, often defined as noun or noun phrase (e.g. “validation” and “peer to peer validation” ) we come accross these challenges:
+Beyond the basic terms, often defined as noun or noun phrases (e.g., “validation” and “peer to peer validation”) we come across these challenges:

 § Two for the road

-1. How could we incentivice people doing the hard work of proper terminology design?
+- How could we incentivize people to do the hard work of proper terminology design?

 Ideas are welcome.